4 Positive Parenting Strategies That Work Better Than Yelling

 By filling up your kid’s attention and power baskets in these 10 minutes, you ward off future misbehaviors–and thereby decrease the times you’d be prompted to yell.

-Note: For Positive Parenting Solutions Members, review Session 1 to learn the ins and outs of MBST and also see the advanced module, “The Busy Parent’s Guide to Mind, Body, and Soul Time.”
+Note: For Positive Parenting Solutions Members, review Step 1 to learn the ins and outs of MBST and also see the advanced module, “The Busy Parent’s Guide to Mind, Body, and Soul Time.”

 Strategy #2: No Yelling Consequences